-You’ve just started shopping for a watch and are facing the inevitable question, how to choose between automatic watches and quartz-powered timepieces.
+You’ve just started shopping for a watch and are facing the inevitable question, how to choose between automatic watches and quartz timepieces.
 Let’s look at the merits of each and how they stack up against each other.

-Quartz v.
-Automatic: Overall Impressions
+Quartz vs. Automatic: Overall Impressions

 Before getting into fine details of watch movements, let’s look at the general reasons people choose either quartz or automatic watches.

-What is Quartz Movement?
+What is a Quartz Movement?

 Let’s take a quick peek back in time, back to the late 1960s in Japan.
 Seiko was (and still is) the leader in wristwatches on the island nation.
-On Christmas Day 1969, Seiko released the quartz-powered Astron and the watch world immediately knew this was a seismic shift that would affect them for the foreseeable future.
+On Christmas Day 1969, Seiko released the quartz-powered Seiko Astron and the watch world immediately knew this was a seismic shift that would affect them for the foreseeable future.

 The simplicity of quartz technology is its brilliance.
 A conventional battery produces a small electric signal that’s sent to a piece of quartz, which is a piezoelectric material.
 That just means the quartz can hold and transfer electric voltage.
 Quartz also vibrates at a precise frequency of 32,768 times per second, creating a signal that’s so exact you can (pardon the cliché) set your watch to it.
 So Seiko decided they would use this reliable timing element to power and regulate its watches.

-Pluses of Quartz Movement
+Advantages of Quartz Watches

-Lasting Power.
+1. Lasting Power.
 If you’ve got a quartz watch from a well-established watchmaker, brands like Casio and Seiko, you’ve got some serious durability under the hood.
 Batteries can last up to five years before needing to get replaced.
 That’s for basic watch functions.
 When you get into features like dual readouts with LED screens alongside traditional hands, lots of illumination or stopwatch features, the battery can wear down sooner.

-Cost Less.
+2. Costs Less.
 This is generally true.
 Quartz watches are usually cheaper to produce and come with lower retail price tags.
 But there are exceptions.
-A TAG Heuer Formula 1, which has battery-powered quartz movement, will cost you north of $1,000 (though, true, a TAG Heuer Carrera with automatic movement can cost triple that).
+A TAG Heuer Formula 1, which has a battery-powered quartz movement, will cost you north of $1,000 (though, true, a TAG Heuer Carrera with an automatic movement can cost triple that).
 An Omega Speedmaster Skywalker X-33, which features traditional hands and an LCD readout on its quartz-powered face, can go for up to five grand.
 But you also have top brands such as Braun, Bulova, Tissot, and Hamilton that offer solid quartz watches in the mid-$300 range.

-The downside of mechanical?
 Well, they have to be wound for one.
 Automatic watches takes care of most of that, with a rotating weight to use the movements of the wearer to wind the spring.
-But we are still talking about wear and tear here, metal twisting and turning on metal, and that will wear down eventually.
+But we are still talking about wear and tear here, with metal twisting and turning on metal, and that will wear down eventually.
 But to see that delicate ballet of gears whirl away, each playing an individual role for a unified purpose, well, it’s a thing of beauty to many watch lovers.